alsalafiyyah/alsalafiyyah.github.io/_posts/refutations/2020-09-09-refuting-on-respect-kafirs-for-humanity.md

 ---
 layout: post
-title: "Refuting an article which states:'...We should avoid all conflicts between our two religions and work to create an understanding between Muslims and Christians to serve humanity'"
+title: "Refuting an article which states:'We should avoid all conflicts between our two religions...'"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa of Shaykh Ibn Baz vol 3"
 hijri: Muharram 21, 1442